 As industries take steps to meet net-zero targets and transition towards electrification, advanced battery materials are crucial to delivering the next generation of energy storage technologies.
 This will help drive demand for improved electric vehicles (EVs) and efficient energy storage on the power grid.

 The Advanced Materials Battery Industrialisation Centre (AMBIC), funded by UKRI’s Faraday Battery Challenge and delivered by Innovate UK, is a dedicated environment to design, develop, test and commercialise new battery materials and technologies.
-Its unique setup provides critical capabilities bridge the gap between battery materials research and cell prototyping This includes lithium-ion, solid-state batteries (SSBs) and other alternative battery technologies.
+Its unique setup provides critical capabilities to bridge the gap between battery materials research and cell prototyping.
+This includes lithium-ion, solid-state batteries (SSBs) and other alternative battery technologies.

 How will this centre tackle these challenges?